Building Trust in Teams: Factors to consider

 Yes, I know.
 There are very few lists out there that don’t include “communication”!
 But it is what it is: communication is important.

-And don’t think that you’re a good communicator just because you’ve never gotten a complaint.
+And don’t think that you’re a good communicator just because you’ve never received a complaint.
 Ask yourself:

-• Is your communication increasing trust and respect?
+• Is your communication reinforcing trust and respect?

 • Is it motivating and encouraging?